cjbooms/fabrikt/README.md

 More than just bootstrapping, this library can be permanently integrated into a gradle or maven build and will ensure contract and code always match, even as APIs evolve in complexity.

-The team that built this tool initially contributed to the Kotlin code generation ability in [OpenApiTools](https://github.com/OpenAPITools/openapi-generator), but reached the limits of what could be achieved with template-based generation.
-This library leverages the rich OpenAPI 3 model provided by [KaiZen-OpenApi-Parser](https://github.com/RepreZen/KaiZen-OpenApi-Parser) and uses [Kotlin Poet](https://square.github.io/kotlinpoet/) to programmatically construct Kotlin classes for maximum flexibility.

-It was built at [Zalando Tech](https://opensource.zalando.com/) and is battle-tested in production there.
-It is particularly well-suited to API's built according to Zalando's [REST API guidelines](https://opensource.zalando.com/restful-api-guidelines/).

 The library is [available on Maven Central](https://search.maven.org/artifact/com.cjbooms/fabrikt) at the following coordinates:

 ```xml